 Make sure you select a company that does not charge hidden fees before agreeing to settle your debts with your creditors.
 Up-front fees are usually a sign of poor practice and an unwillingness to make their money the hard way, so try to avoid companies that charge up front.

 Make sure they do not make any guarantees for any specific percentage reduction or that they can make your debt completely vanish.
 Any claims to this effect are completely untrue and are indicative of a red flag.
 Similar to this are claims that unsecured debts can be settled for “pennies on the dollar”, as these are also just a marketing technique and are untrue as well.
 Any up-front guarantees made before your specific situation is made clear are completely false.

-Remember that for-profit financial firms will often put their best interests ahead of yours, meaning that you could find yourself out on a limb with nowhere to go if you pick a debt settlement agency that doesn’t care about you as an individual.
+Remember that for-profit financial firms will often put their best interests ahead of yours, meaning that you could find yourself out on a limb with nowhere to go if you pick an agency that doesn’t care about you as an individual.
 An alternative to that would be a non-profit consumer credit counseling service, which will work directly with you to find a debt management plan that you can afford rather than trying alternative methods to get your debt negotiated or settled.

 Debt settlement may be just what you’re looking for, but make sure you understand what you’re in for.